Hemophilia and other coagulation disorders: neurologic aspects

 In reviewing the clinical features of individual agents, it is important to recognize that drug abusers do not usually limit themselves to a single agent and might be simultaneously intoxicated by drug combinations or even intoxicated with one agent while withdrawing from another.

 From 2017 to 2018, overall U.S. opioid deaths decreased 4.6%, but the decreases occurred in prescription opioid deaths with no decrease in deaths involving illicit opioids.
-Two-thirds of opioid deaths during 2018 involved fentanyl analogs and non-fentanyl-related synthetic opioids (98).
-During this period deaths co-occurring with benzodiazepine decreased by 5.7%, but deaths co-occurring with methamphetamine increased by 14.6% (98).
+Two-thirds of opioid deaths during 2018 involved fentanyl analogs and non-fentanyl-related synthetic opioids (113).
+Fentanyl and fentanyl analogs are often present in drug samples sold as cocaine (82; 235).

-In 2014, a position paper from the American Academy of Neurology citing lack of evidence that opioid analgesics are effective in treating non-cancer pain as well as the risk of dependence and overdose provided guidelines for prescribing opioids to non-cancer patients (85).
-In 2015 President Barack Obama announced a national initiative to curb the opioid epidemic, noting that four of five American heroin users had started with prescription opioids (183).
-The long-term efficacy of opioids for non-cancer pain is questionable; in fact, not only is chronic use often ineffective but it can create a state of hyperalgesia (179).
-In 2016, the U.S. Centers for Disease Control and Prevention published practice guidelines for opioid use, and many states increased regulation of opioid prescriptions by physicians (32; 89; 175; 275; 149; 230; 277).
+In 2014, a position paper from the American Academy of Neurology citing lack of evidence that opioid analgesics are effective in treating non-cancer pain as well as the risk of dependence and overdose provided guidelines for prescribing opioids to non-cancer patients (99).
+In 2015 President Barack Obama announced a national initiative to curb the opioid epidemic, noting that 4 of 5 American heroin users had started with prescription opioids (209).
+The long-term efficacy of opioids for non-cancer pain is questionable; in fact, not only is chronic use often ineffective but it can create a state of hyperalgesia (204; 212).
+In 2016, the U.S. Centers for Disease Control and Prevention published practice guidelines for opioid use, and many states increased regulation of opioid prescriptions by physicians (34; 103; 200; 316; 169; 267; 318).
 Pharmaceutical companies responded to the prescription opioid epidemic by marketing “abuse deterrent” formulations, such as adding the mu-receptor antagonist naloxone to pills, rendering them ineffective if injected.
-Other strategies include addition of an agent that causes aversive symptoms if injected or manufacturing oral tablets that are very difficult to crush (09; 175; 277; 209).
+Other strategies include addition of an agent that causes aversive symptoms if injected or manufacturing oral tablets that are very difficult to crush (10; 200; 318; 244).

 In Eastern Europe, a designer opioid, desomorphine, has become increasingly popular.
-Called “crocodile” for the green-black skin lesions found on users, the injectable drug is made by cooking crushed codeine pills with household hydrocarbons such as paint thinner and gasoline (04; 214).
-Undocumented reports of crocodile use in North America have appeared in nonscientific media.
+Called Krokodil for the green-black skin lesions found on users, the injectable drug is made by cooking crushed codeine pills with household hydrocarbons such as paint thinner and gasoline (05; 250).
+Krokodil use spread into Western Europe, and by 2018 official cases were reported in Arizona, Missouri, Cleveland, and New York.
+In the United States, desomorphine, which binds to mu-, delta-, and kappa-opioid receptors, is a schedule 1 drug (04).

 • Camphorated tincture of opium (paregoric)

 Psychostimulants.
-Psychostimulants include a number of licit and illicit agents, of which cocaine, methamphetamine, and methylenedioxymethamphetamine (MDMA, “ecstasy”) are the principal drugs of abuse (Table 3).
+Psychostimulants include a number of licit and illicit agents, of which cocaine, methamphetamine, and methylenedioxymethamphetamine (MDMA, “ecstasy,” “Molly”) are the principal drugs of abuse (Table 3).
 In 2008, 25 million people worldwide abused amphetamines and 14 million abused cocaine.
-In 2012, 440,000 people in the United States abused methamphetamine and 1.7 million abused cocaine (228).
 In a 2018 national survey, 1.9 million Americans aged 12 years or older reported past year methamphetamine use, and 1.1 million met diagnostic criteria for methamphetamine use disorder (ie, dependence) (Substance Abuse and Mental Health Services Administration 2017).
-Methamphetamine resurgence was linked to the opioid epidemic; methamphetamine use among people with opioid use disorder increased from 18.8% in 2011 to 34.2% in 2017, and compared to previous years, an increasing percentage of users were injecting the drug parenterally (134).
+Methamphetamine resurgence is linked to the opioid epidemic; methamphetamine use among people with opioid use disorder increased from 18.8% in 2011 to 34.2% in 2017, and compared to previous years, an increasing percentage of users were injecting the drug parenterally (152; 49; 224).
+In 2017, among 70,237 overdose deaths in the United States, 23,139 (33%) involved cocaine, other psychostimulants, or both.
+Nearly three fourths of cocaine-related and one half of other psychostimulant-related overdose deaths additionally involved an opioid (156).

 Cocaine (which, unlike other psychostimulants, is also a local anesthetic) is an alkaloid present in the South American plant Erythroxylon coca.
 Most often encountered as an urban street drug, cocaine is sniffed, injected, or, as alkaloidal “crack”, smoked.
 Methamphetamine (“speed”), easily manufactured from commercially available pseudoephedrine, is more popular in the Midwestern and Western United States and in rural areas, where it is injected or, as “ice,” smoked.
 MDMA, usually taken orally, is popular on college campuses and at “rave” dance parties.